ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

+   Make sure the CLI is configured for the region and resource group where your created your cluster using `ibmcloud target -r <region> -g <resource_group>`.
 For more information on gaining access to your cluster and to configure the CLI to run kubectl commands, check the [CLI configure](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure) section
    {: tip}

 1. You can either use the `default` Kubernetes namespace or create a new namespace for this application.
-   1. If you wish to use the `default` Kubernetes namespace, run the below command to set an environment variable
+   1. If you want to use the `default` Kubernetes namespace, run the below command to set an environment variable
       ```sh
       export KUBERNETES_NAMESPACE=default
       ```